capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

    :align: center
    :scale: 50%

-In the displayed form, you can include an optional name, an optional description, or an optional note.
-Notes can include any additional information you want to provide to the sellers of the acquired offerings.

-Then, you have to choose a priority for your order, and select one of your shipping addresses.
+Then, you have to select one of your billing addresses.

 Once you have provided all the required information you can start the order creation clicking on *Checkout*

 .. image:: ./images/user/order7.png
    :align: center

-In the next step, you will be redirected to *PayPal* so you can pay for the offerings according to their pricing models
+If the offering has a price plan, you will be redirected to *PayPal* so you can pay for the offerings according to their pricing models

 .. image:: ./images/user/order8.png
    :align: center